natedonato/instagraff/README.md

 ![alt text](https://raw.githubusercontent.com/natedonato/instagraff/master/productionmanual/Untitled%202.png "Photo hover display")

   The comments will render within in a view more menu if the number of comments would interrupt the flow of the photo feed.
-Users can
+Users can edit or remove their own comments as well as comments posted on photos they authored, but otherwise cannot alter other user comments.

 ![alt text](https://raw.githubusercontent.com/natedonato/instagraff/master/productionmanual/comments.png "View More")